uen/Leveling-System/README.md

 ![Leveling](http://i.imgur.com/sIputUy.png)

 It’s exactly the same for an entity, vehicle or shipment or anything.
+If everything breaks after doing this, you probably missed a comma.

 If you want to add/edit printers, change settings or anything like that, edit /addons/darkrpmodification/lua/darkrp_modules/sh_config.lua

-You can change most things from that file, and also enable a lot of cool stuff
+You can change most things from that file, and also enable a lot of cool stuff.
+(That includes HUD positions, stop asking!)

 ULX Support: